maths/moodle-qtype_stateful/README.md

 ## Requirements

-Stateful requires **PHP 7.1+** and Moodle 3.5+.
-(The Moodle version requirement is expected to jump in the near future).
+Stateful requires **PHP 7.1+** and Moodle 4.0+.
 The PHP-extension `mbstring` is required, and `yaml` helps if one needs to use the minimal editor.

-Stateful also requires the Stateful question behaviour and STACK 4.3.
+Stateful also requires the Stateful question behaviour and STACK 4.4.3.
 Expect that Stateful will always require a recent STACK version and that upgrading STACK may mean that Stateful will also need to be upgraded and vice-versa.

 ## Current state of development